International business company: Features

-The IBC legal entry
+The IBC legal entity

 An IBC is a legal entity incorporated under specific legislation, which is usually free from all local taxation (except small fixed annual fees).
 However, in recent years, countries such as Belize have changed their corporate laws in order to adhere to global transparency initiatives such as the Common Reporting Standard (CRS) and the United States version FATCA.
 Typically, an IBC is limited in its activities it may conduct in and must conduct transactions and business activities outside the boundaries of the country.
 Though this is generally the rule of thumb, the last decade has seen many changes in corporate laws around the world; as a result, offshore companies and structures in Belize, for instance, are losing their 'offshore' status and are being restructured into the local economy.
 Anguilla, Bahamas, Belize, Dominica, Nevis, St Vincent and Seychelles have special IBC legislation in place.
 The British Virgin Islands and Gibraltar formerly had popular IBC regimes, but in each case the relevant legislation has been repealed.